Malvoz/web-maps-wcag-evaluation/README.md

 <h1>Web map tools WCAG 2.1 evaluation</h1>

-A summary of this evaluation was presented ([video](https://www.youtube.com/watch?v=V-Gx0e5Gkzg)/[slides](https://wcag-maps.nicchan.me/)) by [Nic Chan](https://www.nicchan.me/) at the 2020 [W3C/OGC Joint Workshop Series on Maps for the Web](https://www.w3.org/2020/maps/).
+<p>A manual accessibility evaluation of popular web map tools.</p>

 <h2>Evaluation scope</h2>

 <p>
-  This <a href="https://www.w3.org/TR/WCAG21/">WCAG 2.1</a> evaluation is to manually assess the accessibility support of a
+  This <a href="https://www.w3.org/TR/WCAG21/">WCAG 2.1</a> evaluation is to assess the accessibility support of a
   <a href="https://maps4html.org/HTML-Map-Element-UseCases-Requirements/examples/create-map.html">basic web map</a>
   from each of the web map tools as implemented by the W3C
   <a href="https://www.w3.org/community/maps4html/">Maps for HTML Community Group</a>.
 </p>

 <p>
   The intention of this document is to get a broad sense for the accessibility support of the evaluated web map tools.
-The evaluation should not be considered complete, and the results of a given <a href="#evaluated-success-criteria">Success Criterion</a> should not be interpreted as a comparison for accessibility support between the different web map tools.
+The evaluation should not be considered complete, and the results of a given Success Criterion should not be interpreted as a comparison for accessibility support between the different web map tools.
 </p>

 <details>